hotdoy/grav-theme-hotdoy/README.md

 When extending this theme, you should use [Theme Inheritance](https://learn.getgrav.org/16/themes/customization).
 Create, overwrite or clone template you want to customize instead of trying to hack into mine.
 This way I can keep updating and you can keep the feature you care about.
 I hope we all have fun.
 Good luck :)

 ## What's new ?
+* Site header classes have been brought to BEM standards.
+* A "breakpoint" button has been added to the markdown editor.
+* Started the big color variable refactor.
+It does not affect the frontmatter for now so your content should be alright but 1.7 will probably break stuff.

-v1.6.0 includes a more open approach to reveal animations with opt-ins, ways to lessen their impact and add them to specific contents via shortcodes.
-I also finally reworked the Grid modular making it ready to be expanded upon (sorry if I broke things, it's for the best).
+* v1.6.0 includes a more open approach to reveal animations with opt-ins, ways to lessen their impact and add them to specific contents via shortcodes.
+* I finally reworked the Grid modular making it ready to be expanded upon (sorry if I broke things, it's for the best).

 ## What's next ?
-The header class names sucks so I'll fix that.
-External libraries (Maps, iFrame API) are on the heavy side.
-I'll probably do something about that.
-I can already feel CSS bundle becoming a bit too large for my taste.
-I should be able to optimize that with relatively minimum effors using the new Grav 1.6 deferred assets approach.
+* In the middle of refactoring color variables, expect 1.7 to break things.
+* Articles might get more taxonomy support.
+* Some sort of edit button on the frontend.
+Probably inspired by https://github.com/getgrav/grav-plugin-editor-buttons/.

 ## Need a ✋ ?